-Summary of significant accounting policies and other explanatory information to the Consolidated financial statements
+Summary of significant accounting to the Consolidated financial statements

 Notes to the Consolidated finacial statements for the year ended 31 March 2021

 Measurement

 At initial recognition, the Group measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit and loss, transaction costs that are directly attributable to the acquisition of the financial asset.
 Transaction costs of financial assets carried at fair value through profit or loss are expensed in statement of profit and loss.